 The ISSS unit of the OIP provides assistance and guidance to foreign national students, visiting scholars, and University employees regarding US immigration requirements and Auburn policies for studying and/or working at Auburn University.
 Documentation of eligibility for study in the United States, work authorizations, and other government documents required by international students, scholars, and employees are issued and monitored by the ISSS.
 Joint orientation programs are conducted in cooperation with the Office of International Student Life and other units of the University to assist students, visitors, and employees adapt to the AU community.
 Currently, the university has more than 1200 international students, visiting scholars, and employees from over 90 nations.
 Go to the section on International Student Services for additional information.

 The Office of International Programs (OIP) Auburn Abroad unit seeks to develop, expand and facilitate credit bearing study, internship and exchange opportunities outside of the United States.
-Each year more than 1000 Auburn University students participate in the Auburn Abroad experience.
+Each year more than 1200 Auburn University students participate in the Auburn Abroad experience on over 93 programs.
 More than 90 percent of these students go on faculty led programs and Exchange Programs with the rest going on other university or provider programs.
 With some planning, credit earned through the Auburn Abroad experience can be integrated with Auburn University degrees and applied to core, major, minor, and elective courses.
 Students on Auburn University faculty-led programs, the CORE curriculum program in Barcelona, Spain and Exchange Programs will earn AU credit and will receive grades on their transcript.
 Students going on other university programs will earn transient/transfer credit for their courses abroad.
 If a student chooses to go on other university programs, they will need to be enrolled in an Auburn Abroad placeholder course to be able to use their financial aid.